2026 Endorsements | CFE PAC

 Brianna Titone is running for Colorado Treasurer.
 The Democratic incumbent, Dave Young, is term-limited so cannot run in 2026.
 There are four Democratic candidates in the primary on June 30.
 Titone is currently a member of the Colorado State House (District 27).
 We proudly endorsed her for her legislative seat and are thrilled that she is taking her experience, knowledge, and bold ideas to a statewide race.
 Rep. Titone is spiritual but not religious.

 Steph Vigil is running to reclaim her District 16 seat in the Colorado State House.
-In 2024, she lost her re-election bid by just three vote.
+In 2024, she lost her re-election bid by just three votes.
 When she returns to office, she will continue her work by standing up to corporate lobbyists and Christian Nationalists to protect civil rights, strengthen worker protections, safeguard our environment, and promote more affordable housing and transportation.
 Vigil is unopposed in the Democratic primary on June 30.
 She is a secular humanist, an exvangelical, and an atheist.

 Mark Davis is running for Congress in Florida’s 16th District.
 He’s a veteran, a husband, a dad, and a small business owner who’s spent his life working hard and standing up for what’s right.
 The Republican incumbent, Vern Buchanan, won re-election in 2024 with 60% of the vote.
 Raised with Christian values, Davis now identifies as agnostic.
 He believes in truth over tradition, action over excuses, and results over loyalty to broken systems.
 He’s running to bring common sense, honesty, and accountability back to government — and make it work for the people again.